top of page

 Also in our neighborhood is another branch of the Free Library, the Library of Accessible Media for Pennsylvanians (LAMP), on the second floor at 1500 Spring Garden Street.
 It provides free braille and accessible media service for people with low vision, blindness or a physical disability that impairs reading or holding a book.

-Two extant 19th -century institutions with Free Library connections have been mentioned in this article.
+Two extant 19th -century institutions with Free Library connections have been mentioned in the two articles about the library.
 The Wagner Free Institute was the first branch in the Philadelphia Public Library system.
-The Mutter Museum of the College of Physicians of Philadelphia vacated its three-story building at 13th and Locust Street to become the third home of the Central Library.
-Both the Wagner and the Mutter are “museums of museums,” in that the physical setting of the exhibits has been unchanged for 160 years.
+The Mütter Museum of the College of Physicians of Philadelphia vacated its three-story building at 13th and Locust Street to become the third home of the Central Library.
+Both the Wagner and the Mütter are “museums of museums,” in that the physical setting of the exhibits has been unchanged for 160 years.
 A stroll past the dark-grained wood cases, gazing at what were exotic 19th-century specimens, captures not just the content of the exhibits but also the ambience for the 19th-century visitor.
 Wouldn’t it be nice for the Parkway Central Library, in honor of its centennial in 1927, to restore one of the reading rooms to its 1927 look?
-Libraries are certainly not just books and reading rooms today, but it would be nice to capture the grandeur of the 1927 building in even a small restored reading room.
+Libraries are certainly not just books and reading rooms today, but it would be a joy to capture the grandeur of the 1927 building in even a small restored reading room.

 1.jpg